 Treatments

 Thyroid disease treatments truly depend on the sort of problem a person may have.
-Issues such as hypothyroidism is normally treated with hormone medications.
-However, hyperthyroidism may need more action, such as radioiodine, surgery, and medicine.
+Hypothyroidism is normally treated with hormone medications, whereas hyperthyroidism may need more action, such as radioiodine, surgery, and medicine.

 Awareness